-Text - Lloyd, MacDonald, Crampton, Fundamentals of Nutrition.
+Text - Maynard, Loosli, Hintz, Warner, Animal Nutrition.

-AS310: Animal Breeding (A) Instructor: Prof. Patterson Prerequisites: B245, MP200
+AS310: Animal Breeding (A) Instructor: Prof. Patterson Prerequisites: B200, MP200

 The course covers variation in animal performance and the techniques whereby genetic superiority can be recognized and improved.
 Goals and programs of improvement are discussed with reference to commercial farm species.
-The emphasis is on programs in current use but applications of new technologies are included.
+The emphasis is on programs in curent use but applications of new technologies are included.

 Laboratories deal primarily with data collection, analysis, and computer applications.